 I was born and raised in Brooklyn, NY by a family of immigrants and attending a 4-year university was a dream for the longest time.
-I am currently a freshman at American University in Washington, D.C.
-My experience in the nation’s capital has been something that I have been looking forward to for years and I am unbelievably excited to be here!
-I am currently a freshman studying Political Science and I am a member of the SPA Leadership Program.
+I am currently a sophomore at American University in Washington, D.C.
+My experience in the nation’s capital has been something that I have been looking forward to for years, and I am unbelievably excited to be here!
+I am majoring in Political Science and minoring in Communication, and I am a member of the SPA Leadership Program.

 Throughout high school, I played a very active role in my community and in my school.
 I was Editor-in-Chief and Founder of the Newspaper Club, President of National Honors Society, a Member of the Student Council, and Vice President of the Environmental Club.

 I am incredibly passionate about many issues, such as economic inequality, campaign finance reform, and education.
-I love discovering small issues that people usually pay little attention to and I can be found playing Fantasy Congress with friends, obsessing over Linkedin, or researching some obscure topic.
+I can be found discussing my love for Brooklyn, reading about NYC politics and history, or researching some obscure topic.